Samsung/cordova-plugin-toast/README.md

      |-Gruntfile.js ...........
 Gruntfile to build the toast.js
      '-plugin.xml .............
 Cordova Plugin configuration for TOAST
 ```

+# Associated Projects
+* [cordova-sectv-orsay](http://github.com/Samsung/cordova-sectv-orsay) is an application library that allows for Cordova-based projects to be built for the Legacy Samsung Smart TV (A.K.A Orsay) Platform.
+* [cordova-sectv-tizen](http://github.com/Samsung/cordova-sectv-tizen) is an application library that allows for Cordova-based projects to be built for the 2015's Samsung Tizen TV Platform.
+* [grunt-cordova-sectv](http://github.com/Samsung/grunt-cordova-sectv) is a [Grunt](http://gruntjs.com/) task to build and create package from a cordova project for `sectv-orsay` and `sectv-tizen` platforms.

 # How to Build
 * platform `browser`